thehunmonkgroup/onenote/README.md

 **Just be aware this will overwrite any existing notes on the task!**

+### Environment variables

+OneNote sets the environment variable ```ONENOTE_TASK``` for the pipe editor process, the value of which is the task ID/UUID associated with the note.

 #### Default note content (optional)

 You can configure default content for an empty note by setting the